 How do you make a cookie bouquet?
 Some of you may recognize these daisy cookie pops post all the way from, um, yesterday.
 A common question I’m asked is how I get my cookies to stand so obediently on their own.
 I briefly cover how to make a cookie arrangement in Sugarlicious because, seriously, everything is covered in Sugarlicious.
 (This is on p.
 198 if you’d like to go there now, should you own Sugarlicious.)

 In the book, I primarily talk about covering Styrofoam blocks with tissue paper, and then arranging cookies, wherein the container is optional.
 Here, I’m going to give you lots more tips and details about making cookie arrangements using containers.

-First, you’ll have to start with some cookie pops or other treats on sticks.
+Before you make your cookie bouquet, you’ll have to start with some cookie pops or other treats on sticks.
 To learn to make cookie pops, click HERE and scroll past the giveaway info.
 For general cookie decorating how-tos, click HERE.
 For these cookies, I’ll copy the instructions I posted yesterday:

-how to make a cookie arrangement
+how to make a cookie bouquet

 you will need:*